Protocol-Wizard/Simple-Java-Programs/README.md

-# Simple Java Codes
+# Simple Java Programs
-This is where I store all my simple Java codes :)
+This is where I store all my simple Java programs :)